jeongoon/elmnt-scrollpicker/README.md

 # More Information
 **Why elm-style-animation?** [`elm-style-animation`](/packages/mdgriffith/elm-style-animation/latest)
 is not quite designed for low level animation. but you could use the module for any other css-style based animation.
+So you could possibly add other animation in your app without any additional module.

 [`elm-animation`](/packages/mgold/elm-animation/latest) was also considered, and *it is* pretty straight-foward.